Constructor University: Student body

-The international nature of the student body is one of the defining characteristics of Constructor University.
-Currently more than 1,600 students from over 110 nations are matriculated at the university (status as of December 2022).
+Currently, more than 1,600 students from over 110 nations are matriculated at the university (status as of December 2022).
 Most students come from Germany (16.1%), followed by India (7.2%), Nepal (7.0%), USA (5.0%), Albania (4.4%), Pakistan (4.2%), Morocco (3.5%), China (3.1%), Ethiopia (2.3%) and South Korea (2.1%).
 Programs with a total of 120 international partners foster the international atmosphere.

 Overseen by resident mentors, the vast majority of students live on campus in one of four colleges.
 They pursue their sporting, social, political or cultural interests in more than 50 student clubs.
 Constructor students organize a number of recurring events on campus such as conferences, culture information days, sports competitions and art exhibitions.

 Constructor University has two groups of student government: the Undergraduate Student Government (USG) and the Graduate Student Association (GSA), representing the undergraduate and graduate student body, respectively.